Mombuyish/Laravel-accessible-IPs/README.md

     ];
 ```

-Fourthly, publish config.
+Finally, publish the config.

 ``` bash
 $ php artisan vendor:publish --provider="Mombuyish\AccessibleIP\AccessibleIPServiceProvider"
 ```

-You can do configrate on config `access-ip.php`
+You can configrate on config `access-ip.php`

-🎉🎉**Supported CI/DR !!**🎉🎉
+🎉🎉 **Supported CI/DR !!** 🎉🎉

 Including `127.0.0.1` inside, so you don't need add it.
 ```php